CHM Sponsored Ministry: Humility of Mary Housing, Inc. (HMHI)

 Earth as Our Home Booklet: Too often when we hear the word 'house' we only think of a physical building and its rooms.
 But what if we began to think of Earth as our house - with various rooms - what would we need to do to make this 'house' a true 'home?'
 The Catholic Sisters for a Healthy Earth have prepared a reflection booklet on the various rooms of a house, placing each room and its activities into the broader context of our Earth-home.
 The booklet is available as a free download by clicking here.

 Sister Bernadine Pieper, CHM (1918-2000) - A quintessential Iowa woman, Sr. Pieper was a nationally renowned scientist and educator.
 She devoted her life to disenfranchised, low income and often marginalized people.
 She is a 2013 honoree on the Iowa Women of Achievement Bridge that spans the Des Moines River.
-The bridge displays the names of Iowa women of history who have made outstanding contributions to society.
-To read more about Sr. Bernadine and the other women of achievement honored on the bridge go to The Principal Riverwalk.
+The bridge, located on Des Moines' Principal Riverwalk, displays the names of Iowa women of history who have made outstanding contributions to society.

 How CHM Associate Melissa Smith and her foster mom, Sister Johnelle Howanach, beat the odds of Fetal Alcohol Syndrome and became advocates.
 "Lissie completed twelve years of special education and then two more years at a vocational education school called Secondary Life Skills.
 She was just short of 6 years old when she met Sister Johnelle, a Catholic nun who was to become her “permanent foster” mom, a woman she lives and works with and refers to as “mom.”
 Read the whole story....